 Entering AICE English Literature A Level (Must have completed or be concurrently enrolled in AS Level)

-The Handmaid's Tale by Margaret Atwood [mature content- alternate assignment available].
+Beloved by Toni Morrison [mature content- alternate assignment available].

-Cambridge has assigned this text; it will appear on your AICE exam in the spring.
+Cambridge has assigned this text- we will study it in class, and it will appear on your AICE exam in the spring.